Andirsoume History, Family Crest & Coats of Arms

-Hebrides islands and mountainous western coast of Scotland.
+The Andirsoume family history stretches back to the clans of the Dalriadan kingdom on the sea-swept Hebrides islands and mountainous western coast of Scotland.
 The name Andirsoume is derived from the given name Andrew.
 The given name Andrew is derived from the Greek name Andreas, which means man or manly.
 The first reference to the given name Andrew was a monk of Dunfermline, who later became the Bishop of Caithness in the reign of David I. The first references to the surname appeared in the 13th century.
 In 1296, David le fiz Andreu was recorded as a burgess of Peebles, and Duncan fiz Andreu of Dumfries was recorded as taking an oath of fealty.
-CITATION[CLOSE]

 The Andersons held territories in Moidart, but later moved to Badenoch in the early 14th century.
 The most prominent branches of the Andersons were the Dowhills, West Ardbrecks and Candacraigs in Strathdon.

 The surname Andirsoume was first found in the Great Glen and Strathspey, where the Andirsoume family is descended from Mac Ghille Andreis, servant of St. Andrew, Scotland's Patron Saint.
 They are regarded as a sept of Clan Chattan and have been associated with this Confederation of Clans from the 15th century.